Fiona (singer): Career

-Fiona was born on September 13, 1961 in Phillipsburg, New Jersey after her parents moved from Dublin, Ireland to the U.S.
+Fiona was born on September 13, 1961, in Phillipsburg, New Jersey, after her parents moved from Dublin, Ireland to the U.S.

 At the age of 18, she moved to New York City, where she began her career as a singer in several bands.
 In the mid-1980s, she was signed to Atlantic Records.
 Her self-titled debut studio album was released in 1985.
 The album peaked at No. 71 on that year's Billboard 200 chart and remained charted for a week.
 The album's sole single, "Talk to Me", reached No. 12 and No. 64 on Billboard's Hot Mainstream Rock Tracks and Hot 100 charts respectively.
 That same year, she also guested on Aldo Nova's third studio album, Twitch.
 Around this time, Fiona made her acting debut in the Miami Vice second season episode "Little Miss Dangerous", first aired on January 31, 1986.

 Her second studio album, Beyond the Pale, was released in 1986.
 That album spawned two singles: "Hopelessly Love You" and "Living in a Boy's World".
 In 1987, Fiona starred opposite Bob Dylan in the musical drama Hearts of Fire.
 Fiona sings the film's title-track which appears on the film's soundtrack, along with four previously unreleased songs by Fiona.
 Her third studio album, Heart Like a Gun, was released in 1989.
 That album also yielded two singles, "Where the Cowboys Go" and "Everything You Do (You're Sexing Me)", a duet with Kip Winger.
 She has since released two subsequent studio albums, 1992's Squeeze and 2011's Unbroken.

 In addition to her own solo work, Fiona has also performed backing vocals for other artists including Warrant (on the Cherry Pie album).

 Personal life

 Fiona was once married to record producer Beau Hill, who produced, played some instruments on and sang backing vocals on some of her studio albums.
-She was also in a relationship with guitarist Reb Beach of Winger who likewise performed on her second studio album Beyond the Pale (1986).
+Reb Beach of Winger performed on her second studio album Beyond the Pale (1986).

 Since taking a break from music, Fiona has married for a second time and graduated from UCLA.
 She briefly worked for PricewaterhouseCoopers but resigned to have two children, daughter Owen and son Aidan.